-Hsin-Yun Huang has collaborated with many distinguished artists, including Yo-Yo Ma, Jaime Laredo, Joshua Bell, Joseph Suk, and Menahem Pressler.
-Recent collaborations include performances with the Guarneri, Juilliard, Orion, Brentano, and St. Lawrence string quartets.
+Hsin-Yun Huang has collaborated with many distinguished artists, including Yo-Yo Ma, Jaime Laredo, Joshua Bell, Joseph Suk, and Menahem Pressler; and the Guarneri, Juilliard, Orion, Brentano, and St. Lawrence string quartets.

 Ms. Huang studied at the Yehudi Menuhin School with David Takeno; at the Curtis Institute of Music with Michael Tree; and at the Juilliard School with Samuel Rhodes.
-Currently residing in New York City, she is a dedicated teacher, serving on the faculties of the Juilliard School and the Mannes College of Music in addition the Curtis Institute of Music, where she joined the faculty in 2011.
+She teaches at the Juilliard School and the Mannes College of Music in addition the Curtis Institute of Music, where she joined the faculty in 2011.